Keyword archive for: biomarkers

 Breakthrough in Parkinson's diagnostics

 A new method enables the detection of the onset of Parkinson's disease before the onset of brain damage and symptoms such as tremors.
 A protein in the brain water can indicate early on Parkinson's.
-Experts describe the method as a "game changer" for the diagnosis, research and treatment of Parkinson's.
+Experts describe the procedure as a "game changer" for the diagnosis, research and treatment of Parkinson's.
 The findings are expected to have implications for new therapies.

 Occupational therapy episode 1, what is important?